Wittionary/niche-os/README.md

 # for home-manager changes
 nh home switch .

-# every once in a while
+# every once in a while unless you have it setup to run automatically
 nh clean all
 ```